 We check application details before making offers.
-This is good practice to ensure that information is recorded accurately so that offers are appropriate.
-For instance, we may telephone applicants to confirm details are as recorded on their application form.
+This Is necessary to ensure that information is accurately recorded so that offers are appropriate.
+For instance, we will request that applicants provide evidence to confirm details are as recorded on their application form such as proof of address for household members.